 EURAXESS Jobs & Funding database offers research job vacancies, which can be searched by country and research field.

 Once you have found a suitable research position, EURAXESS national portals provide you with the information necessary for your move.
 EURAXESS Services centres in your host country are ready to assist you before the departure with legal issues as well as give practical advice and help in everyday matters after arrival.

 - For practical support search for the EURAXESS portal of your destination country and contact the EURAXESS Centre if necessary.

 - Check your entry and residence conditions.
 If necessary, obtain a visa or residence permit for entry/employment/study.

 - Update your health insurance.
 If necessary, obtain the European health insurance card.
 If necessary, obtain private health insurance.

 - Check at your local tax authority whether you need a certificate proving your previous status as a tax payer.

-- Arrange your accommodation.
+- Arrange your accommodation

 European Social Security coordination

-One of the main rights in EU is the right to free movement within the European Union and the right to work in the country of you choice.
+One of the main rights in EU is the right to free movement within the European Union and the right to work in the country of your choice.
 Resulting from this right EU has set in place principles for social security coordination.
 Countries must ensure that people moving from one member state to another do not find themselves worse off than those who live and work in one member state their whole lives.
 The scope of benefits and rights varies from country to country, but in general the coordination covers unemployment insurance, pensions, social benefits and health insurance.